anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_7.md

 You are going to work with the two datasets.
 In the California Department of Education dataset I would like you to recode one of the following variables -- meals, avg_ed or some_col -- into categorical variables and observe test performances of each racial group BY the recoded variable.
 The recoded variable does not have to be recoded as dummy (because the variable is not being summarized).
 Analyse it.
 Don't worry if you think it is too challenging now.
 Ask for help.

 After you finish working with this dataset, go to Latinobarometer.
-Investigate the dummy variables you recoded BY ANY OTHER VARIABLE in the dataset you think is related to the recoded variable.
+Investigate the dummy variables you recoded BY ANY OTHER VARIABLE in the dataset that you think is related to the recoded variable.
 Make hypothesis about the differences in proportions.